Desalination: Systems powered by wind and hybrid

-Application of Geothermal and Waste Heat Treatment
+Application of geothermal and waste heat treatment

 Geothermal resources at low temperatures and industrial waste heat can feed thermal energy to desalination systems to enhance the efficiency of desalination systems for water recovery and production processes.
 Geothermal desalination has been introduced in Iceland and Turkey where subsurface heat is used to power MED or low temperature distillation units (Narayan, 2019).
 Also, waste heat from diesel generators or manufacturing plants or industrial sources can be part of a membrane distillation system that is also stored in the processing process on site that is inherently energy free (Gude, 2016).

-Technological Innovations
+Technological innovations

 Materials science is also transforming the paradigms of renewables.
 Nanostructured membranes, with enhanced permeability and salt rejection to overcome the high energy demand for solar-driven RO, have been proposed (Shen et al., 2021).
 Furthermore, solar-driven capacitive deionization (CDI) or photothermal membrane distillation employing sunlight-absorbing materials for locally heating at the membrane surface, significantly enhancing vapor flux but reducing fouling, is being investigated (Shatat et al., 2014).

-Economic and Environmental Implications
+Economic and environmental implications

 The capital costs which renewable desalination requires are relatively high but the energy production is variable.
+Solar and wind powered desalination systems now operate at commercial scale in regions such as the Middle East, Australia and costal United States.
 But life-cycle analysis finds that the environmental footprint of solar- or wind-powered desalination systems is much lower than that of fossil-based processes.
 According to IRENA (2022), compared to conventional methods, renewable desalination is capable of lowering carbon emissions by up to 80%.
 In several coastal regions, the levelized price of water from PV–RO hybrid systems is falling below $1 per cubic meter and approaching grid-driven desalination.

-Applications in Social and Regional Contexts
+Applications in social and regional contexts

 In humanitarian and off-grid applications, renewable desalination is an important tool.
 Portable solar desalination units are already being developed for disaster relief and military use.
 They will get them drinking water from either seawater or brackish water and would require very little maintenance.
 National Institute of Ocean Technology (NIOT) has successfully started solar-assisted desalination units in island territories in India, while pilot projects in California use concentrated solar energy to treat agricultural runoff (United Nations, 2023).

-Future Outlook
+Future outlook

 The world as a whole demonstrates a huge potential of renewable desalination as countries work towards sustainable solutions to overcome water scarcity.
 As new technologies such as energy storage, Artificial Intelligence for process optimization, and graphene membranes are developed, it is anticipated that even better efficiency will be achieved.
 While the technology of desalination continues to evolve, the International Desalination Association estimates a 20% new desalination capacity should come from renewable sources by 2035 (IRENA, 2022).
 In spite of a series of challenges, such as cost, intermittency, and the need to scale the implementation of renewables, integrating renewables is viewed as one of the most viable approaches to sustainable water harvesting in the new century.